Pimmz/Project-1/README.md

 - [GitHub](https://github.com) used for secure online code storage.
 - [GitHub Pages](https://pages.github.com) used for hosting the deployed front-end site.
 - [Gitpod](https://gitpod.io) used as a cloud-based IDE for development.
 - [HTML](https://stackoverflow.com/) used to assist with styles throughout the site.
-- [HTML](https://stackoverflow.com/) used to assist with styles throughout the site.
 - [CSS/HTML](https://coolors.co/generate) used to assist with the choice of colours through the site.